-Thanks to the spacious interior, ease of conversion, and relative affordability, we are putting the Hamax Outback toward the top of our highly recommended list.
+Thanks to the high-end features, spacious interior, ease of conversion, and relative affordability, we are putting the Hamax Outback toward the top of our highly recommended list.

 Review in a Nutshell